-- 4. The Treasurer, the Senior Tutor, the Tutor for Graduates and Director of Visiting Students, the Development Director, the Domestic Bursar, the Accountant, and the Librarian shall, whether or not they are Fellows of the College, be Administrative Officers under the Statutes. - 5.
+- 4. The Treasurer, the Senior Tutor, the Tutor for Graduates, the Development Director, the Domestic Bursar, the Accountant, and the Librarian shall, whether or not they are Fellows of the College, be Administrative Officers under the Statutes. - 5.
 Holders of other administrative posts may at the discretion of the Governing Body be appointed Administrative Officers under the Statutes. - 6.
 Any proposal for the appointment of an Administrative Officer shall be circulated to the Governing Body with the agenda for the Stated or Special Meeting at which the appointment is to be made.